John-Abbott-College/1P6-Notes/Markdown/17_functions.md

 ## Exercises

 ### Exercise 1
+Complete the [W3School exercises 1 to 4](https://www.w3schools.com/cs/exercise.php?filename=exercise_methods1) from C# methods.
+*PS. the word "method" is a synonymous for function.*

+### Exercise 2
 Create a function called `PrintSum` that takes two integers as inputs and prints their sum (addition) to the console.

+### Exercise 3
+Create a function called `IsValid` which receives an integer and prints to console whether or not this integer is valid according to the following rule:
+- The integer is valid if it is more than 0 and smaller than 100;

+### Exercise 4 (challenge)
+Create a function called `Validator` which receives 3 integers:
+- The first integer is the number to be validated.
+Call this input `number`.
+- The second integer is the minimum possible value that `number` can be.
+Call this input `minimum`.
+- The third integer is the maximum possible  value that `number` can be.
+Call this input `maximum`.

+Make this function return `true` if `number` is between `minimim` and `maximum` (not inclusive).
+Otherwise the function should return `false`.

+*PS.
+This lesson has not covered return values, however, you can figure this out by looking at the general structure of a function (previous section in the notes).* and prints to console whether or not this integer is valid according to the following rule:
+- The integer is valid if it is more than 0 and smaller than 100;